Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_centermonitor.rst

 The function returns one of the following values:

--  If successful, the function returns a pointer to the ``PRMonitor`` associated with the value specified in the ``address`` parameter.
+-  If successful, the function returns a pointer to the :ref:`PRMonitor` associated with the value specified in the ``address`` parameter.
 -  If unsuccessful (the monitor cache needs to be expanded and the system is out of memory), the function returns ``NULL``.